 The tax is levied on an annual (calendar year) basis, and the local municipal authority will send a tax assessment letter to the taxpayer before the end of February each year.
 The taxpayer must pay the tax so assessed before the end of April each year.

-For 2020 and 2021, which are the first two years of the current land and building tax law, the statutory maximum tax rates range from 0.01% to 0.7%, depending on the purpose of use, and thereafter will be from 0.15% to 3%.
+For 2021 and 2022, the statutory maximum tax rates range from 0.01% to 0.7%, depending on the purpose of use.
 However, the actual rates to be applied each year are published in a royal decree, although a municipal administrative body is empowered to prescribe tax rates higher than those published in the royal decree provided that the rates do not exceed the statutory maximum rates.
 As for 2022, the actual rates range from 0.1% to 0.7%.